javidmedina/lucidOS/README.md

 # Interface & Branding:

-Unique, glossy skeuomorphic icons inspired by macOS Sequoia, Tahoe, and the Ubuntu-based CuteFishOS.
+Unique, glossy skeuomorphic icons inspired by macOS Sequoia, Tahoe, and the Ubuntu-based CuteFishOS, with a pinch of Frutiger Aero.

 Emphasis on smooth transitions, responsive animations, and visual depth.

 Flexible layout options will allow users to emulate macOS, Windows, or any other interface of their choice.

-# Gaming
+# Gaming (Still being worked on)
-As stated, lucidOS will be able to run Windows Apps via Proton, including video games.
+As stated, lucidOS will be able to run Windows Apps via Proton or Wine, including video games.
 You will be able to play most Steam games and run most Windows applications on lucidOS.
 More support will be added as lucidOS improves.
 (Proton is a compatibility layer developed by Valve)